Exhibits Couture II

 ‘Couture Culture II’ | June 08 – Sept.
 08, 2018

 Snap!
 Space presents new works by international artists Formento & Formento, Reine Paradis, Dina Litovsky, and Van deCamp & Heesterbeek.
-Additionally, the exhibition will revisit works by legendary artist Cheyco Leidmann, and also feature photographs by Hendrik Kerstens, Erwin Olaf, and Daniele Buetti.
+Additionally, the exhibition revisits works by legendary artist Cheyco Leidmann in collaboration with fashion designer Adam Selman, and features photographs by Hendrik Kerstens, Erwin Olaf, Mel Bagshaw, and Daniele Buetti.
 Exhibition curated by Patrick & Holly Kahn.
+View installation.

 Formento + Formento

 Husband and wife duo BJ and Richeille Formento create quasi-anthropological photographs.
 Weaving cinematic worlds drenched in sensuality, Formento + Formento produces genre-bending photography that is as conceptually rich as it is precisely crafted.
 The couple began collaborating in 2005, uniting BJ’s experience in fashion and street photography with Richeille’s background as a fashion designer and art director.

 Reine Paradis constructs narrative photographs staging herself as the central figure in a surreal landscape.
 Endlessly drowning in a sea of vibrant color and hopelessly lost in a surrealist fantasy are just a few of the feelings one might get while viewing a work by Reine Paradis.
 The French-born, Los Angeles-based photographer uses a meticulous, multistep process to create these eye-catching works.
 A combination of conceptual drawings, still life photography and performance art create a fantastical story with an otherworldly narrative.